Extract the request path from each log line and count occurrences

 In this script:

-4. The sort command sorts the paths alphabetically.
+sortcommand sorts the paths alphabetically. - The

-7. Inside the loop, you can perform any additional processing or output formatting as needed.
+whileloop reads each line of the output, withcountrepresenting the occurrence count andpathrepresenting the request path. - Inside the loop, you can perform any additional processing or output formatting as needed.
 In this example, it simply echoes the path and count.

 You can customize the script further based on your specific requirements.
 For example, you can modify the log file path, add additional log parsing logic, or aggregate data in a different format.